 After being hounded by SEOs, Gary Illyes confirmed on Twitter that the recent fluctuations in the SERPs are nothing to do with Panda, or any other animals (referring to Penguins).

 @jenstar correct.
-The recent ranking fluctuations you noticed have absolutely nothing to do with panda or other animals— Gary 鯨理／경리 Illyes (@methode) January 13, 2016
+The recent ranking fluctuations you noticed have absolutely nothing to do with panda or other animals— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) January 13, 2016

 It is a Core Algorithm Update